Tornos AG: Acquisitions and reorganisation

 In 1989, Tornos-Bechler SA acquired a majority shareholding in the French company Wirth & Gruffat in Annecy.
 In addition to its own production programme, Wirth & Gruffat also took over part of Tornos-Bechler's production.
 In 1996, Tornos-Bechler launched the Deco turning machine line on the market.
 When Tornos-Bechler SA was renamed to Tornos SA in 2001, the three former competitors Tornos, Pétermann and Bechler were united under a single company name.
 In the same year, the company was listed on the stock exchange.
 In 2008, Tornos took over the machine manufacturer Almac in La Chaux-de-Fonds, Switzerland.
 Tornos launched the Multiswiss multispindle machine in 2012.

 In 2014, Tornos focussed its product strategy on a more affordable price segment, moving away from its previous focus on selling high-priced machines.
 As a result, the company opened production facilities in Xi'an, China, and Taichung, Taiwan.

 Recent developments

 In 2016, Tornos added three new models to its Multiswiss multispindle turning machine programme.
 In 2021, the production site in La Chaux-de-Fonds closed, while the following year saw the opening of s production facility in Poland.

 On 7 December 2023, Tornos Holding AG merged with Starrag Group Holding AG to form Starrag Tornos Group AG.
 Tornos Holding AG, a subsidiary of Starrag Tornos Group AG, was renamed Tornos AG.

+In March 2024, Tornos opened a further production facility in Taiwan.

+In 2024, Tornos collaborated with Paul Horn GmbH of Tübingen to develop a manufacturing process for machining components made of lead-free brass on MultiSwiss multi-spindle lathes.
+This involved transferring production from single-spindle to multi-spindle machines, thereby reducing the machining time per workpiece.

 Company structure

 Michael Hauser is the director of Tornos AG.
 In the 2022 financial year, the company employed 681 people and generated consolidated sales of CHF 181.44 million.

-The Group has three production sites: Moutier in Switzerland, Xi'an in China and Taichung in Taiwan.
+The Group has four production sites: Moutier in Switzerland, Xi'an in China and two in Taichung in Taiwan.
 Tornos is represented by subsidiaries in Europe, the US, Asia and Australia.